zb-coder/CV/README.md

 #### Muslamic Makers Digital Careers Kickstarter Programme (September 2020 – January 2021)
 -	Attended workshops on different roles in tech.
 -	Worked with a real life business to help solve their business problem.
--	Here is a blog I wrote about the user research work we did to help a business with their real life problem: https://zainabsjourney.wordpress.com/2020/12/04/muslamic-makers-user-research-task/
+-	Here is a blog I wrote about the user research work we did to help a business with their real-life problem: https://zainabsjourney.wordpress.com/2020/12/04/muslamic-makers-user-research-task/

 #### Makers Academy (July 2021 - October 2021)
 - An intensive 16 week coding bootcamp which helped greatly with my tech skills as well as soft skills.